azzoam/ggBrackets/README.md

-**ggBrackets** is a very small R package which allows the adding of brackets and significance testing between samples/observations in ggplot2, a simple goal which I found difficult to accomplish natively in ggplot.  ggBrackets was specifically written for use with geom_bar() and has not been tested thoroughly with other geometries yet.
+**ggBrackets** is a very small R package which allows the adding of brackets and significance testing between samples/observations in ggplot2, a simple task which I found difficult and finicky to accomplish natively in ggplot.  ggBrackets was specifically written for use with geom_bar() and has not been tested thoroughly with other geometries yet.

 ## Features